 If you suspect that you have a sleep-related disorder, it is important to be evaluated by a sleep specialist.
 Sleep should not be viewed as a luxury when in fact it is a necessity.
 Sleep is vital to your health, safety and overall well-being.
-Schedule an initial consultation today at one of Sleep Centers of Alaska’s facilities in Anchorage, Soldotna, Wasilla and Fairbanks.
+Schedule an initial consultation today at one of Sleep Centers of Alaska’s facilities in Anchorage, Soldotna, and Wasilla.

 According to the Institute of Medicine, an estimated 50 to 70 million Americans suffer from a chronic sleep disorder.
 Yet in the majority of cases, the sleep disorder goes undiagnosed and untreated primarily because of a general lack of awareness of the signs and symptoms of the disorders.
 Most people who have sleep disorders don't know that they have a disorder because it only occurs during sleep.
 A family member or bed partner might be the first person to notice the signs.

 If left untreated, sleep-related disorders increase the risk of developing a broad range of chronic diseases from cardiovascular disease and diabetes to obesity and depression.
 Certain sleep-related disorders have been linked to the growth of cancerous tumors.
 The National Highway Traffic Safety Administration conservatively estimates that 100,000 police-reported crashes are the direct result of driver fatigue each year resulting in an estimated 1,550 deaths, 71,000 injuries, and $12.5 billion in monetary losses.